diegugawa/miniconda-jupyter/README.md

     bash docker_jupyterhub.sh amazonlinux:2
     ````
 Once either of these applications have been installed, the script executes `docker exec -it` leaving you inside the container to play around.

+**NOTE:** Every time that `docker_jupyterhub.sh` or `docker_jupyterlab.sh` is executed, the script will stop and remove the previous container to avoid a name collision with Docker.
+If you want to have multiple environments of the same application, I recommend you to change the variable before executing the script.
+This can be done from your shell by simply using environment variables.
+For example:
+    ```bash
+    export CONTAINER_NAME="test-centos8" && bash docker_jupyterlab.sh centos:8
+    ```

 * `install_jupyterhub.sh` as part of the features mentioned above, this script will install Jupyter Hub and create 5 usernames and passwords in the host to access an multiuser environment.
 If you _do not_ wish to assign random users to the environment, comment out the function at the end of the script.